Transcreation examples: the good, the bad and the ugly

 “Pepsi got it badly wrong when their slogan ‘Come alive with the Pepsi generation’ was rendered in Chinese as ‘Pepsi brings your ancestors back from the grave’.”

-Kentucky Fried Chicken gave us another example of a bad transcreation into Mandarin.
-It’s also an example of why literal translation doesn’t work.
+Kentucky Fried Chicken gave us an example of how a slogan went wrong in Mandarin.
+It’s also an example of why literal translation doesn’t necessarily work in other cultures and languages.
 KFC’s famous “Finger lickin’ good” slogan became “Eat your fingers off”.
 Obviously, it didn’t have quite the same ring!

 These blunders can also happen with the name of the brand.
 It’s another reason why you need a transcreator.
 Someone who knows the culture of your target market.